Princess Patricia's Canadian Light Infantry: Korean War (1950–1954)

 On August 15, 1950, the 2nd Battalion was created within the regiment to be a component of the Canadian Army Special Force in response to the North Korean invasion of South Korea; the unit adopted the designation of 2nd Battalion, Princess Patricia's Canadian Light Infantry.
 The new battalion trained in Calgary and at CFB Wainwright, in Alberta, before boarding the USS Private Joe P. Martinez on November 25, 1950, to Pusan in South Korea.
 The battalion landed in Korea in December and trained in the mountains for eight weeks before finally taking part in the war on February 6, becoming a component of the 27th British Commonwealth Brigade of the IX American Corps in the 8th US Army.
 The 2nd Battalion of the PPCLI was the first Canadian infantry unit to take part in the Korean War.

 On April 22, 1951, Chinese forces undertook a major offensive against the United Nations forces and pierced through the first line of defence held by the ROK Army 6th Division.
 During the Battle of Kapyong the 2nd Battalion, PPCLI, the 3rd Battalion, Royal Australian Regiment, and A Company, 72nd Heavy Tank Battalion (US) were tasked with the defence of the Kapyong Valley.
-The Australian and US units withdrew from the battlefield leaving the 700 men of 2 PPLCI on Hill 677 encircled and cut off from support.
-The 2 PPCLI held the position on Hill 677 in a last stand throughout the night of 25 April against the attacks of two PVA divisions consisting of 20,000 men.
+The heavily outnumbered Australian and US units held on until the afternoon of the 24th when, having suffered heavy casualties, they were withdrawn from the battlefield to occupy reserve positions, leaving the 700 men of 2 PPLCI on Hill 677 encircled and cut off from support.
+The 2 PPCLI held the position on Hill 677 in a last stand throughout the night of 25 April against the attacks of two PVA divisions, originally consisting of 20,000 men.
 The delay of the Chinese forces for three days while United Nations forces withdrew to a new defensive line saved Seoul and prevented US forces in Korea, then in general retreat, from encirclement.
 For their action, these three units received the United States Presidential Unit Citation and the Republic of Korea Presidential Unit Citation.